-CAN I GO DIRECTLY HOME, OR DO I HAVE TO GO TO A NURSING HOME/REHAB CENTER?
+CAN I GO DIRECTLY HOME OR DO I HAVE TO GO TO A NURSING HOME OR REHAB CENTER FIRST?

-Occasionally, patients may require a short stay of three to five days in a skilled nursing facility, but this is the exception rather than the rule.
-Your care team will be monitoring your progress daily and will determine if you are ready to go directly home.
+Occasionally, some patients require a short stay in a sub-acute facility, but this can be the exception rather than the rule.
+Your joint care team will be monitoring your progress on a daily basis and will determine if you are ready to go directly home.